 What I just mentioned above are not friendly things.
 They’re utter thieves of the one most valuable commodity available to every living soul on earth – time.

 I’ve come to conclude a worthy old age experience will revolve around using my mind.
-So instead of being a bored old man who wanders around looking for something…anything to do, I’ll be one who uses my brain and who accomplishes things.
+So instead of being a bored old man who wanders around looking for something…anything, to do, I’ll be one who uses my brain and who accomplishes things.
 Pretend you’re sitting next to your grandfather.
 Pretend you ask him what he’s been up to and pretend he answers the way you’d expect.
 “Oh, nothing much.
 Your grandmother has me trimming the hedges.
 I also helped dry the dishes this morning.”
 Really?
 That’s it?
 These kinds of answers makes me want to slap someone.

 Now pretend he responds with something like, “What have I been up to?
 What haven’t I been up to?
 Your grandmother and I just returned from a trip to the Cotswolds where we hiked and photographed for two weeks using my old-school 1976 Canon AE-1 35mm camera.
 Come check out my new darkroom where I process my film.
 Oh yeah, I’ve also been writing for a magazine and I recently purchased a beautiful new tweed suit.
 It’s real Harris tweed!”